ai-wordsmith/tableau-wordsmith-python-sdk/README.md

 Wordsmith project, is also generated.

 ### Styling
-Browse `templates/` for various HTML formattings. `index.html` and `table.html` are the current offerings, but others can be added and selected in `config.yml`.
+The HTML files live in `templates/`; other files can be added and selected in `config.yml`.
 The user can also edit `static/css/main.css` to change the stylings on the web page.

 ### Calculations